 Hala Zeist Desk Lamp 13

-Materials: Red painted iron base.
+Materials: Red painted curved iron base with a built-in switch.
+Green felt on the bottom of the base.
 Red painted aluminium round conical perforated lampshade.
 Chrome gooseneck and joint.
-Bakelite socket.
+Bakelite E27 socket.

 Height: 40 cm / 15.74” – adjustable